fghaas/fghaas.github.io/content/articles/blog/entropy.md

-Title: Entropy, management, and XKCD 927
+Title: Entropy, management, and xkcd 927
 Date: 2022-05-07
 Slug: entropy
 Summary: As a manager, don’t try to negotiate with the laws of physics.
 Tags: Work, Communications

-[XKCD 927](https://xkcd.com/927/) is a modern internet classic that is frequently brought up in conversations to remind people that a proposal that they’re making will, while being intended to simplify things, actually make them more complicated.
+[xkcd 927](https://xkcd.com/927/) is a modern internet classic that is frequently brought up in conversations to remind people that a proposal that they’re making will, while being intended to simplify things, actually make them more complicated.